Trefor, Gwynedd: Location and amenities

 Tre'r Ceiri, the second highest of the hills, has one of the best examples of an Iron Age settlement in Britain on its summit.
 Views from the summits, on a clear day, extend to Ireland, the whole of Cardigan Bay, Anglesey, Snowdonia, and the northern mountains of England.
 The central peak, the tallest at 561 m, is called Garn Ganol; the summit nearest the sea, and the lowest, is Garn For, home to the quarry.

 There is one school in Trefor, a primary school called Ysgol yr Eifl.
 As of 2023, 58 pupils were enrolled at the school.
 88.6% of statutory school age pupils are from Welsh-speaking homes.

 There was a football club in Trefor, which was re-established in the 2000–01 season.
 It has won one cup in its history, in the 2001–02 season.

 There are two retail outlets in Trefor: a village shop which opens between 7.00 am and 7.00 pm Monday to Friday with shorter hours at the weekend, and a post office.
 To the north end of the village is a children's play area.
 It is possible to go on a pushchair-friendly circular walk, starting at the play area, down to the beach, across the headland and back into the village again.

 Visitors can surf the other side of the harbour wall at Trefor.
 It can be a nice left-hand point over a stony reef thrown off the headland.
 There is a pier next to the harbour which is popular with those admiring the views it affords and people sea fishing from it.

 Since 2015 a cycle club has been established in the village and surrounding area called Clwb Beicio'r Eifl.
 Its members regularly take part in sportives and club rides.

 There are two bus operators serving Trefor, Berwyn Garage & Coaches and Clynnog & Trefor Motor Co Ltd; both are contracted by Gwynedd Council to run public services for the general population and for schoolchildren.
-Dogs are not permitted on these services (except registered Guide Dogs and/or Assistance Dogs).
+Dogs are now permitted on these services (including registered Guide Dogs and/or Assistance Dogs).

+LIDAR anomaly

+LIDAR map of a field next to Croes-Higol Road showing structural remains.
+The site is 1.54 ha in area.

+Because of continued human activities within Trefor from Tre'r Ceiri hillfort to the modern granite mining, there are many unidentified markings within fields; for example, in a field at Croes-Higol, an archaeological desk-based assessment concluded that it featured "circular and rectangular anomalies...These features are included in the HER data due to their potential significance".